Unsound Inferences Make Proofs Shorter: Non-Elementary Speed-Up

-from which follows that it is $\lk$-provable.
+is also a propositional tautology, whereby so too is $\Gamma' \vdash \Delta'$, from which follows that it is $\lk$-provable.
 By \cite[Theorem 2]{baazetal12}, there is an $\lk$-proof of the unskolemized sequent of length exponential in that of $\Gamma' \vdash \Delta'$.
-But this is impossible, since---by assumption---there exist no short proofs of the unskolemized sequent. \endproof This establishes Theorem \ref{mainqs} and, hence, Theorem \ref{main}. \endproof
+But this is impossible, since---by assumption---there exist no short proofs of the unskolemized sequent. \endproof This establishes Theorem \ref{mainqs} and thus Theorem \ref{main}. \endproof